 December 23, 2021 - Long-Acting, Injectable PrEP Option Approved by FDA

-For the first time, an option for the prevention of HIV from sex will be available in the US other than a daily medication, according to an announcement from the US Food and Drug Administration (FDA).
+For the first time, a non-daily option for reducing the risk of sexually-acquired HIV will be available in the US, according to an announcement from the US Food and Drug Administration (FDA).
 A long-acting, injectable form of Pre-Exposure Prophylaxis, or PrEP, was approved by the FDA on December 20, 2021.
-Critically, the FDA approved the new treatment for prescription use by at-risk adolescents who weigh at least 77 pounds, along with at-risk adults, the announcement said.
+Critically, the FDA approved the new prescription treatment for use by at-risk adolescents who weigh at least 35 kilograms (77 pounds), along with at-risk adults, the announcement said.

-Previously, PrEP was approved and available in pill form.
-The newly approved long-acting, injectable PrEP is known as cabotegravir (or Apretude, its brand name).
-The FDA’s approval of injectable PrEP for HIV prevention presents a new way for people who are at-risk for acquiring HIV from sex to receive a long-acting PrEP option.
+Previously, PrEP was approved and available in oral form.
+The newly approved long-acting, injectable PrEP is known as Apretude (or extended-release cabotegravir).
+The FDA’s approval of Apretude presents a new tool for people who are at-risk for acquiring HIV from sex.
 Read the FDA’s announcement for more about treatment frequency recommendations and other important information.

-The FDA’s announcement represents a major milestone towards ending the HIV epidemic.
-The use of PrEP is a piece of one of the four pillars of the “Ending the HIV Epidemic in the US,” or EHE, plan.
-The plan’s goal is to reduce HIV infections in the US by 90% by the year 2030.
+The FDA’s announcement represents a milestone in the effort to end the HIV epidemic.
+The use of PrEP is part of the Prevention strategy, one of the four strategies that make up the US initiative of "Ending the HIV Epidemic" (EHE).
+The EHE strategy is to reduce HIV infections in the US by 90% by the year 2030.
 Read more about the EHE here.